AJORGEST/vpn-client-to-site-aws/README.md

 Type ACM or Certificate Manager into the search box at the top of the screen then right click and open in a new tab.

 Verify that your certificate exists in the us-east-1 region.

+# 3.Create VPN Endpoint

+Type VPC in the services search box at the top of the screen, right click and open in a new tab.
+Under Virtual Private Network (VPN) on the menu on the left, locate and click Create VPN Endpoint `Click Create Client VPN Endpoint`
+For Name Tag enter A4L Client VPN
+Under Client IPv4 CIDR* enter `192.168.12.0/22`
+Click the Server certificate ARN* dropdown and select the server certificate you created in stage 2.
+Under Authentication Options check Use user-based authentication `Check Active Directory authentication`
+Under Directory ID* chose the directory you created in Stage 1 (e.g. corp.xvia.org) Under Connection Logging, Do you want to log the details on client connections?* check no for `DNS Server 1 IP address and DNS Server 2` IP address we need to enter the IP addresses of the directory service instance.
+Go back to the tab with the directory service console open, click the directory service instance ID , locate the DNS address area and copy one IP into each of the DNS Server IP boxes.
+`Check Enable split-tunnel`
+in the VPC ID dropdown select `VPC-DEMO`
+Ensure the Default SG is checked and the A4L DefaultSG `Check Enable self-service portal`
+Click Create Client VPN Endpoint
+Click Close